routingbyexample/routingbyexample.github.io/_posts/2015-11-21-angular2-component-router-single-viewport.md

 <script src="https://code.angularjs.org/2.0.0-alpha.46/router.dev.js"></script>
 {% endhighlight %}

-and then we tell Angular to add the router to its dependency injection system:
+then we tell Angular to add the router to its dependency injection system:

 {% highlight javascript %}
 // Import Angular dependencies